 Our intensive dermatology sequence for first-year medical students supplies activities designed to correlate basic science with clinical dermatologic phenomena.
 As a clinical specialty, dermatology is very visual and accordingly, students will be exposed to a considerable number of photos of real skin diseases.
 In addition, students will learn by observing clinic patients with fixed cutaneous findings.

-This sequence consists of a week-long series of lectures, an afternoon of live-patient Grand Rounds, dermatology consults for interested students and two hours of Pathology Lab.
+This sequence consists of 4 days of lectures, an afternoon of live-patient Grand Rounds, dermatology consults for interested students and a Pathology Lab.

-The M1 Skin Teaching sequence generally occurs in June.
+The M1 Skin Sequence is part of the Scientific Trunk and generally occurs in June.